kailash-manasarovar/statement/docs/index.md

 - I have been under constant criminal surveillance since then.
 - In 1997, male friends I trusted got me to the Las Marinas beach for casting purposes.
 - At the same time, the Americans were working on extracting billions from Gaddafi for compensation payouts to Lockerbie family members, of which I am one.
-- Criminal gang members were certain about this very early on - at least three years before I received any money - and used my guaranteed upcoming wealth to persuade more apparently normal men I trusted to sedate and rape me, and add me to the criminal porn archives where a category all my own had started to solidify.
+- Criminal gang members were certain this was going to happen very early on - at least three years before I received any money - and used my guaranteed upcoming wealth to persuade more apparently normal men I trusted to sedate and rape me, and get their friends to do the same, adding the footage to the criminal porn archives where a category all my own had started to solidify.
-- The gangs knew where I was to pinpoint precision: where I went, what I was doing, who I talked to, what I was planning, where I worked, and importantly who my criminal porn-subscribing colleagues were.
+- The gangs knew where I was to pinpoint precision: where I went, what I was doing, who I talked to, what I was planning, where I worked, and importantly who my criminal porn-subscribing colleagues were at work.
-- They read everything I wrote, watched everything I did online, attended work meetings, yoga classes, and therapy sessions with me, while keeping a watchful eye on my bank balance.
+- They read everything I wrote, watched everything I did online, attended work meetings with me, yoga classes, and therapy sessions, while keeping a watchful eye on my bank balance.
 - And they weren't the only ones watching either.

 ### Brain-damaged for switcheroo horror-porn